About Leymah Gbowee

 When & Where

-GlobeMed is a network of university students who partner with grassroots organizations around the world to improve the health of people living in poverty.
+GlobeMed is a network of university-based chapters that partner with grassroots organizations around the world to improve the health of people living in poverty.
 Through their involvement today, students commit to a life of leadership in global health and social justice.

-Founded by students in 2007, the GlobeMed network engages over 2,000 undergraduates at 55 university-based chapters throughout the U.S. Each chapter is partnered one-to-one with a grassroots health organization in one of 19 countries throughout Africa, Asia, North America, and South America.
+Founded by students in 2007, the GlobeMed network engages over 2,000 undergraduates at 56 university-based chapters throughout the U.S. Each chapter is partnered one-to-one with a grassroots health organization in one of 19 countries throughout Africa, Asia, and the Americas.